Tibor Honty

 Czech, 1907—1968

-Tibor Honty was a Czech-Slovak ceramicist and photographer whose work spanned multiple disciplines and left a lasting impact on both art forms.
-Born in Slovakia, Honty studied ceramics at the prestigious School of Arts and Crafts in Bratislava from 1930 to 1933, an institution recognized at the time as the “Slovak Bauhaus” for its progressive approach to design and education.
+Tibor Honty was a Czech-Slovak photographer whose work has been gaining renewed attention for its quiet clarity and lyrical sense of form.
+Born in Skalica, Slovakia, in 1907, he studied at the School of Arts and Crafts in Bratislava from 1930 to 1933, a school often called the “Slovak Bauhaus” for its forward-thinking approach to art and design and its engagement with European modernist movements.